space-wizards/docs/src/en/space-station-14/mapping.md

 - To remove tiles use the "Space" tile.
 - You do not need to place plating down first then tiles, you can just place any tile and it will pry up to show the below tile in game (usually plating).
 - Similary you can overwrite tiles by placing a new one in its place - no need to remove them first.
 - Be careful when placing new tiles that they are part of the correct grid - place them from on top of an existing tile if bulk placing or making sure it snaps to an existing tile.
+Run `lsgrid` in console periodically to check you haven't created more grids.

 ## Entity Spawner and Placement
 - Search for entities using their ID in the search bar, then you can add it to your action bar on the left side for later use by clicking with ig selected into a slot.